gms64/greg_on_data/content/pages/about.md

 If you want to reach me via message, feel free to drop me a line on the [contact](/contact) page.

 With all that said, happy browsing!

+p.s.
+I'm currently working on a website that helps you find great books to read - [next novel project](https://nextnovelproject.com/)